dreiklangdev/Breadcast/README.md

 }
 ```

 Please open an issue case if you find one.
-It's merely 1-2 minutes against literally tons of neurons roasted for debunking them.
+It's merely 1-2 minutes against literally tons of neurons roasted for debunking them. :)

-__Thank you and have fun! :)__
+__Thank you and have fun!__

 License
 -------